 How Do You Go to Poon Hill from Kathmandu?

-Kathmandu is the capital of Nepal, where Tribhuwan International Airport is located.
+Kathmandu is the capital of Nepal, where Tribhuvan International Airport is located.
 Until now, all travelers coming to Nepal have landed here.
 You can drive by tourist bus, private, or public transport to Pokhara via the Prithvi Highway for 200km to the west.

 You can also fly to Pokhara International Airport if you do not like a long driving journey.
 After spending a night in Pokhara, drive to Nayapul for about 2 hours and then start walking to Ghorepani Poon Hill through Tikhedhunga, Ulleri, and Banthanti.